-As shown in Figure 7.2(a) the network sizes are very similar.
-Similarly, the quality of routing tables is around 50%. (see Figure 7.2(b)).
-However, the success rate is very differently as shown in Figure 7.2(c).
-It drops significantly if the intersession durations are cut to 5 minutes.
-Here the global leave rate is $500 \cdot \frac{1}{5} = 100$ events per minute reduces the success rate from 80 to 60%.
+As shown in Figure 20.6(a) the network sizes are very similar.
+Similarly, the quality of routing tables is around 50%. (see Figure 20.6(b)).
+However, the success rate is very differently as shown in Figure 20.6(c).
+It drops significantly if the intersession durations are cut to 10 minutes.
+Here the global leave rate is $500 \cdot \frac{1}{5} = 100$ events per minute and reduces the success rate from 80 to 60%.
+We further observe that session times of 10 minutes result in an unstable success rate.

-Additionally, Figures 7.2(d) and 7.2(e) present the distributions of received and dropped messages in the network per peer for two setups.
-Again we observe that both metrics suffer under high churn rates.
+Additionally, 20.6(d) presents the distribution of dropped messages in the network per peer for the two extreme setups.
+We observe that this metric also suffer under high churn rates.

 The direct implication of these results is that the replication rate has to be adjusted to the churn rate in order to assure successful lookups.
 In a real system where, the churn cannot be easily known in advance the replication mechanism has to be adaptive.
-For example, in Kademlia an adaptive bucket size k can result in a high recall rate without too much overhead.
+For example, in Kademlia an adaptive replication factor k can result in a high recall rate without too much overhead.

-7.5 Setup 4: Variable Arrival Processes
+20.7.5 Setup 4: Variable Arrival Processes

 We further analyzed the impact of different peer arrival rates on Kademlia but found them having a negligible effect on the system performance.
-The alternatives compared were the deterministic and the stochastic processes as described in Section 3.1 and 3.1 respectively.
+The alternatives compared were the deterministic and the stochastic processes as described in Section 20.3.1.
+Due to the lack of space the graphs are not shown.

 Even if during the arrival process a part of objects is unavailable, once their holders arrive, the routing tables get repaired quickly.
 Hence, in the steady state we measured almost the same success rates despite the arrival process applied.
 Especially, we found no difference between a Poisson process and peer arrivals with the constant inter-arrival interval.
-However, this effect, even if not relevant for Kademlia, is expected to have higher impact on systems such as BitTorrent [Coh03].
+However, this effect, even if not relevant for Kademlia, is expected to have higher impact on systems such as BitTorrent [103].